-Accounting for construction contracts (Refer to Notes 3.2.1, 10, 24, 25 and 28 to the financial statements.)

-Construction projects contributed \$189.5 million of the Group's revenue for the year ended December 31, 2022.
-For these projects, the Group recognises revenue over time using the input method (i.e. "cost-to-cost" method).
+Key Audit Matter How the audit addressed the matter Accounting for construction contracts We obtained an understanding of the Group's process for (Refer to Notes 3.2.1, 10, 24, 25 and 28 to the financial statements.) we also: Construction projects contributed \$189.5 million of the Group's • revenue for the year ended December 31, 2022.
+For these project documentation; projects, the Group recognises revenue over time using the input method (i.e. "cost-to-cost" method). • estimating total budgeted costs.
+On an individual project basis,